 It’s important to note that any unused portion of the $7,500 is not available as a refund, nor as a credit for next year’s taxes.
 Bummer.

-Other federal rules to note as an EV owner
+Other federal tax credit rules to note as an electric vehicle owner

 Hopefully you now understand how the government determines its tax credits for individuals based on your federal income tax and vehicle, but it’s important to stay aware of additional fine print.
 This is the US government, after all.